nrfconnect/sdk-nrf/applications/pelion_client/README.rst

 Pressing each of these buttons updates the respective object's state resource.
 Each button press is counted and the count value is reflected onto the respective object's counter resource.

-You can reset Digital Input objects' counters by putting zero into their respective values in the Pelion Device Management Portal.
+You can reset Digital Input objects' counters by putting zero into their respective values in Pelion Device Management Portal.

 .. note::
    |factory_reset_note|